slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Encryption is a very, very broad concept.
 It doesn't matter if the encryption is symmetric, asymmetric or uses other advanced technologies; as long as an encrypted message can be easily decrypted by you or your emergency handling team easily but nobody else after decades, it is good encryption.

 Based on the security principle of "zero trust", when we are backing up wallets, we have to assume that any step could be hacked, including physical environments such as a safe.
 Keep in mind that there is no one other than yourself who can be fully trusted.
-In fact, sometimes you can’t even trust yourself, because your memories may fade away or misplaced.
-However, I won’t make pessimistic assumptions all the time, otherwise it would lead me to some unwanted results.
+In fact, sometimes you can't even trust yourself, because your memories may fade away or misplaced.
+However, I won't make pessimistic assumptions all the time, otherwise it would lead me to some unwanted results.

 When backing up, special consideration must be given to disaster recovery.
 The main purpose of disaster recovery is to avoid a single point of risk.
 What would happen if you are gone or the environment where you store the backup is down?
 Therefore, for important stuff, there must be a disaster recovery person and there must be multiple backups.

-I won’t elaborate too much on how to choose the disaster recovery person because it depends on who you trust.
+I won't elaborate too much on how to choose the disaster recovery person because it depends on who you trust.
 I will focus on how to do the multi-backups.
 Let's take a look at some basic forms of backup locations:

 * Cloud
 * Paper
 * Device
 * Brain

-**Cloud**, Many people don’t trust backup on Cloud, they think it is vulnerable to hacker attacks.
+**Cloud**, Many people don't trust backup on Cloud, they think it is vulnerable to hacker attacks.
 At the end of the day, it is all about which side - the attacker or the defender - put in more effort, in terms of both manpower and budgets.
 Personally, I have faith in cloud services powered by Google, Apple, Microsoft, etc., because I know how strong their security teams are and how much they have spent on security.
 In addition to fighting against external hackers, I also care a lot about internal security risk control and private data protection.
 The few service providers I trust are doing a relatively better job in these areas.
 But nothing is absolute.
 If I choose any of these cloud services to back up important data (such as wallets), I will definitely encrypt the wallets at least one more time.

 I strongly recommend mastering GPG.
 It can be used for the  "signature verification", and provides strong security of encryption and decryption in the meantime.
 You can learn more about GPG at: